andrealommen/PHY104/git.md

 * Do the lab and save your work.
 IMPORTANT: please save it as \<firstnamelastname\>_lab\<labnumber\>, e.g. janesmith_lab1

 Open up a terminal window again (at the Jupyter home screen "new"-> "terminal")

+-----This is the part that's untested, so don't do this yet----

 Two things you have to do only once:
 * Tell git your email address: